awslabs/auto-check-in-app/README.md

 ```

+This solution collects anonymous operational metrics to help AWS improve the
+quality of features of the solution.
+For more information, including how to disable
+this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/auto-check-in-app/appendix.html).

 ## Running unit tests for customization
 * Clone the repository, then make the desired code changes
 * Next, run unit tests to make sure added customization passes the tests